 People

-The Social-Cognitive Science Lab is hiring!
+The Social-Cognitive Science Lab is recruiting!

-I am reviewing graduate student applications for the 2024-2025 application cycle!
-Read more for tips on how to apply.
+I am reviewing graduate student applications for the 2025-2026 application cycle! -> Read more for tips on how to apply.

 Director